litengkun/learngit/readme.txt

-git is a versiom control system
+git is a distributed versiom control system
 Git is a free software